 - “I want to improve my presentation and public speaking skills”

 It is important to note that this is what they say they are looking for on their intake form.
-A lot of times, when I start the conversation, what they thought they wanted when they filled out the form and what they really need to work through to achieve their goals is not exactly the same.
+When I start the conversation, what they thought they wanted when they filled out the form and what they need to work through to achieve their goals are not exactly the same.

-But, getting clarity and career issues are definitely big topics I work with in my coaching.
+But, getting clarity and career issues are big topics I work with in my coaching.

 How about you?
 Do you see yourself in these “I want” statements?
-Are there other “I want” statements that would benefit from being able to have a neutral third party to listen, ask questions, and hold you accountable?
+Are there other “I want” statements that would benefit from having a neutral third party to listen, ask questions, and hold you accountable?

 The coaching industry